ninegua/ic-nix/README.md

 ![ci](https://github.com/ninegua/ic-nix/actions/workflows/ci.yml/badge.svg?branch=main)
 ![release](https://github.com/ninegua/ic-nix/actions/workflows/release.yml/badge.svg)

+Unofficial build of common binaries used by developers of the [Internet Computer blockchain](https://wiki.internetcomputer.org).

+- Directly built from source.
+- Cross-platform (Linux and Mac OS X, both `x86_64` and `aarch64`).
+- Mostly statically linked with no extra runtime dependency other than libc.
+- Weekly release of latest versions at build time.
+- Optionally, a standalone SDK environment for nix-shell.

 **Usage**

+Depending on your objective, you can do any the following:

 - To build a project, run `nix-build -A <project>`.
 - To enter a development environment for a project, run `nix-shell -A <project>.shell`.
 - To download the latest pre-built binaries, go to [release page](https://github.com/ninegua/ic-nix/releases/latest).
-- To start canister development with latest build, run:
+- To start canister SDK development with latest build, run:
 ```
 nix-shell https://github.com/ninegua/ic-nix/releases/latest/download/dfx-env.tar.gz
 ```